 Located less than 10 minutes drive from the city centre the Chiang Mai International Airport consists of a Domestic and an International terminal in a single building.
 Roughly 130 flights both Domestic and International fly in and out each week.
 The following airlines operate direct in and out of Chiang Mai International Airport.
 A check of the individual airline websites will give current flight schedules and costs.

-AirAsia Air Mandalay Bangkok Airways China Airlines Koreanair Lao Airlines Singapore Airlines Silk Air Thai AirAsia Thai Airways International Nok Air SGA Air
+AirAsia Air Mandalay Bangkok Airways China Airlines Koreanair Lao Airlines Singapore Airlines Thai AirAsia Thai Airways International Nok Air

 Numerous other airlines all fly to Bangkok, where connecting flights can be had to Chiang Mai.